 American Clean Skies Foundation and CleanSkies.tv

 In April 2008, McClendon and ACSF launched CleanSkies.tv.
-The online video channel "has applied for press credentials that would place its reporters and crew inside the U.S. Capitol," according to Dow Jones.
-The CleanSkies.tv program "Clean Skies Sunday," which is anchored by former CBS Morning News host Susan McGinnis, is also broadcast by the WJLA-7, the ABC affiliate in Washington DC.
+The online video channel "applied for press credentials that would place its reporters and crew inside the U.S. Capitol," according to Dow Jones.
+The CleanSkies.tv program "Clean Skies Sunday," which was anchored by former CBS Morning News host Susan McGinnis, was also broadcast by the WJLA-7, the ABC affiliate in Washington DC.
 One show featured McClendon discussing a Clean Skies Foundation report that concluded "natural gas supplies are vast enough to meet current demand for more than 100 years, a key talking point by the natural gas industry in its congressional lobbying efforts."

-CleanSkies.tv is "operated by Branded News, the Oklahoma company that also runs the National Rifle Association's online television site."
-The CleanSkies.tv news division "is part of the CleanSkies.tv network, but says its activities are shielded from the foundation's influence by an oversight committee chaired by former Associated Press Chairman Burl Osborne."
+CleanSkies.tv was "operated by Branded News, the Oklahoma company that also runs the National Rifle Association's online television site."
+The CleanSkies.tv news division was "part of the CleanSkies.tv network, but says its activities are shielded from the foundation's influence by an oversight committee chaired by former Associated Press Chairman Burl Osborne."

-McClendon has donated to both Republican and Democratic political candidates, though most of his donations and his major donations have been to Republicans or Republican-associated groups, including the Republican National Committee, National Republican Congressional Committee and Oklahoma Leadership Council; and 527 groups, most notably the Swift Boat Veterans for Truth, to which he contributed $250,000 in 2004.
+McClendon donated to both Republican and Democratic political candidates, though most of his donations and his major donations were to Republicans or Republican-associated groups, including the Republican National Committee, National Republican Congressional Committee and Oklahoma Leadership Council; and 527 groups, most notably the Swift Boat Veterans for Truth, to which he contributed $250,000 in 2004.

 In the 2008 election cycle, Aubrey McClendon made donations to the Chesapeake Energy and Independent Petroleum Association of America political action committees; the National Republican Congressional Committee and Republicans Tom Cole, Mary Fallin, James Inhofe, John Cornyn, Mitt Romney, Tommy Thompson, Steve Pearce, John McCain and Rudolph W. Giuliani; and Democrats Bill Richardson, Chet Edwards, Hillary Clinton, Dan Boren, Barack Obama and Nick Rahall.